-We believe global diversification is an effective way to manage country-specific risks and provides a good rationale for investors to hold the equity and fixed income securities of local and international firms.
-While both local and international securities offer the potential to earn positive expected returns in the long run, they may perform quite differently over short periods, though there is no reliable evidence that the performance of one country or region relative to another can be predicted in advance.

-Therefore, the Wealth Models hold equities in an investor's local market, international developed markets, and emerging markets at approximately market cap weights.
+We believe global diversification is an effective way to manage country-specific risks and provides a good rationale for investors to hold the equity and fixed income securities of UK and non-UK firms.
+While both UK and non-UK securities offer the potential to earn positive expected returns in the long run, they may perform quite differently over short periods, though there is no reliable evidence that the performance of one country or region relative to another can be predicted in advance.
+Therefore, the Wealth Models hold equities in the UK, developed markets outside the UK, and emerging markets at approximately market cap weights.
 Over time, regional weights will naturally change, and the Wealth Models may be updated to reflect such changes.